-Installing custom shutters
+Adding custom shutters

 Materials and Colors

-PVC helps save energy since it insulates up to three times better than wood.
-It doesn’t weigh a lot and is long-lasting.
+PVC helps save energy as it insulates up to three times better than wood.
+It’s also light and long-lasting.
 Wood provides a timeless look and can be stained to fit your favorite color style.

 California shutters have a 2 ½” louver that’s usually white.

 Premium versions of this shutter are manufactured from solid cellular PVC or unblemished wood.
 They may also be created from a mixture of the two materials.